 Despite its simple concept, mastering Rocket League demands practice, as the top players are capable of manipulating their vehicles down to the smallest turn in order to deflect a ball or get into position for the perfect pass.
 With other courses mimicking sports like basketball and a ton of post-launch content already released, you could easily drop everything you’re doing and play Rocket League for weeks on end.

 The PlayStation 4 is easily the most impressive leap in the console’s history, bringing constant connectivity and high-power processing to a gaming crowd not easily impressed.
-Sony has been a powerhouse for years, and the PS4 — and the recently-released PlayStation 4 Pro — are worthy additions to the company’s legacy.
+Sony has been a powerhouse for years, and the PS4 — and the PlayStation 4 Pro — are worthy additions to the company’s legacy.
+With support of its library on the PS5, many of the games listed here will also be compatible on the next-generation console.

 - The best open-world games